jrxna/jrxna/README.md

 - 👋 Hi, my name is Joel Rego.
-Thanks for dropping by.
+Thank you so much for dropping by on my GitHub profile.
-- 👀 I’m interested in System Design & Data Retrieval.
+- 💞️ Passionate about Software Engineering, Distributed Systems & Data Retrieval.
-- 🌱 I’m currently learning Distributed Systems.
-- 💞️ I’m looking to collaborate on Big Data projects.
-- 📫 How to reach me: @JRXNA everywhere.
+- 📫 How to reach me: @jrxna on LinkedIn, GitHub and XBox.
-- ⚡ Fun fact: I love playing the acoustic guitar.